ericwang07/cs427-hw4/p4-ew579_1/notes.md

     b.
 If it returns 0, there was no capture.
     c.
 If it returns a negative integer, the last stone to be sowed landed in curr player's store.
 Another turn is granted.

+## Tests
+I implemented 3 additional tests testing the following situations:
+1. sample5: A full game with a tie outcome.
+2. sample6: A full game with a South victory.
+2. sample7: A full game with a North victory.
+All tests have a corresponding input/output file pair.

+I have also attached a testing shell script that runs all 7 tests simultaneously and diffs them with the expected output simultaneously.
+It is called test_kalah.sh.
+Try running it with ./test_kalah.sh numHouses numSeeds.